 7) Sew the bias tape down onto the shoulder pad, approx. 0,5 cm (3/16) “ from the outer edge.

-8) Bend the bias tape over the outer edge of the shoulder pad and bend it down towards the other side.
+8) Fold the bias tape over the outer edge of the shoulder pad and fold it down towards the other side.
 Try to make a neat binding, see also on the next pictures below.

 9) Stitch all along the inner edge of the bias binding with a 0,3 cm (1.8") seam allowance.